mendersoftware/mender-docs/06.Administration/03.Certificates-and-keys/docs.md

 !!!
 This generates keys with 128-bit security level (256-bit Elliptic Curve and 3072-bit RSA keys) and certificates valid for approximately 10 years.
 You can customize the parameters by adapting the script to your needs.

 !!!
 Make sure your device has the correct date/time set.
 If the date/time is incorrect, the certificate will not be validated.
+Consult the section on [Correct clock](../../devices/system-requirements#correct-clock) for details

 The keys and certificates are placed in a directory `keys-generated` where you ran the script from, and each service has a subdirectory within it